moneysocket/moneysocket-rfc/04-messages.md

         - SHOULD NOT be an excessive amount of data that taxes the computational resources of applications and message parsers.

 -MUST have a name/value pair `subtype_data` with a value of Object type
+    - MAY include data relevant for the message
+    - MUST include all specified data for rfc-specified message subtypes

 - If the `type` is `REQUEST`:
     - MUST have a name/value pair `request_uuid` with a value of String type
     - MUST be a string-formatted UUIDv4 that is securely generated for this message.

 - If the `type` is `NOTIFICATION`:
-    - MUST have a name/value pair `request_reference_uuid` with a value of String type
+    - MUST have a name/value pair `request__uuid` with a value of String type
     - MAY be set to `null`
     - if this notification is in reference to a specific `REQUEST` message:
         - MUST be set to the `request_uuid` of the request